san360/ai-research/README.md

 - 📥 **Download Capabilities**: Download both the final report and progress logs
 - 🔍 **OpenTelemetry Integration**: Full telemetry and tracing for observability

+## Acknowledgments

+💖 **Special thanks to [sjuratov](https://github.com/sjuratov) for building the initial codebase and foundational ideas!** This project is built upon the excellent work from the [azure-ai-foundry-agents-deep-research](https://github.com/sjuratov/azure-ai-foundry-agents-deep-research) repository.
+We are deeply grateful for the inspiration and solid foundation provided! 🙏✨

 ## Project Structure

 ```